Meet Yellowstone’s Spring Babies [Infographic]

 Elk calves – June

 Within an hour of birth, baby elk calves start taking their first steps upon spindly long legs.
 Even though they have very little scent, baby elk calves are a common target of many of the predatory animals in the park, including bears and mountain lions.
 To protect their young, elk mothers will run, distracting predators from their small and defenseless calves.
 A newborn baby elk calf weighs about 30 pounds; when fully grown, a bull elk weighs around 700 pounds and a cow approximately 500 pounds.

-Need some help planning your spring adventure in Yellowstone National Park?
-Check out these spring travel packages for some inspiration.
+Considering a spring adventure to Yellowstone National Park?
+It’s not too late to visit now and stay at several of our in-park lodges.
+For reservations and accommodations visit our website.
 Be sure to pack your binoculars and camera, and get ready to meet Yellowstone’s youngest and cutest inhabitants.